2006 McDonald's All-American Girls Game

-The 2006 McDonald's All-American Girls Game was an All-star basketball game played on Wednesday, March 29, 2006 at the Cox Arena in San Diego, California, home of the San Diego State Aztecs.
+The 2006 McDonald's All-American Girls Game was an All-star basketball game played on Wednesday, March 29, 2006, at Cox Arena in San Diego, California, home of the San Diego State Aztecs.
 The game's rosters featured the best and most highly recruited high school girls graduating in 2006.
 The game was the 5th annual version of the McDonald's All-American Game first played in 2002.

 The 48 players were selected from 2,500 nominees by a committee of basketball experts.
 They were chosen not only for their on-court skills, but for their performances off the court as well.
 Coach Morgan Wootten, who had more than 1,200 wins as head basketball coach at DeMatha High School, was chairman of the selection committee.
 Legendary UCLA coach John Wooden, who has been involved in the McDonald's All American Games since its inception, served as chairman of the Games and as an advisor to the selection committee.

 Proceeds from the 2006 McDonald's All American High School Basketball Games went to Ronald McDonald House Charities (RMHC) of San Diego and its Ronald McDonald House program.

 2006 Game

 The game was telecast live by ESPN.
-Fans swarmed San Diego State’s Cox Arena for the 2006 edition of the McDonald's All American Games.
-A sold out crowd of 11,900 was treated to a tightly contested first game, as the Girls game kicked off the action.
+Fans swarmed San Diego State's Cox Arena for the 2006 edition of the McDonald's All American Games.
+A sold-out crowd of 11,900 was treated to a tightly contested first game, as the Girls game kicked off the action.